danlabici/fellcleave/pages/04.jobs/14.red-mage/01.introduction/guide.md

 ---

 ## General Information
-Welcome to the **Red Mage DPS Rotation** guide.
+Welcome to the **Astrologian DPS Rotation** guide.
 Here, you will learn everything you need to know about playing an Astrologian in a raid environment, in dungeons and solo content alike.

 ## About our Author
-This guide has been written by [Alayna Lazriel](http://na.finalfantasyxiv.com/lodestone/character/2420021/), the guide writer of the job.
-He is an accomplished player who raids in [Elysium](http://na.finalfantasyxiv.com/lodestone/freecompany/9232238498621213532/) ( [website](http://elysium.gg) ).
-You can watch his stream on [Twitch](https://www.twitch.tv/garotte14) or connect with him on [Twitter](https://twitter.com/garotte14) and [Reddit](https://www.reddit.com/user/garotte14).
+This guide has been written by **NAMEHERE**, the main theorycrafter of the class/job.
+He/She is an accomplished player who raids in **FCNAME**.
+You can also watch his stream on **Twitch/Youtube** or connect with him on **Twitter/Facebook/Website**.

 <div id='job-overview'></div>
 ## Job Overview
 Job Overview here

-## What Has Changed in 4.0?
+## What Has Changed in 3.55?
 * Change here, including skill and short note/observation.
 * Change here, including skill and short note/observation.
 * Change here, including skill and short note/observation.